Bean leads Utah State against Wyoming after 32-point outing | WTOP News

 Laramie, Wyoming; Tuesday, 9 p.m.
 EST

-BOTTOM LINE: Utah State takes on the Wyoming Cowboys after Justin Bean scored 32 points in Utah State’s 90-75 win over the UNLV Rebels.
+BOTTOM LINE: Utah State plays the Wyoming Cowboys after Justin Bean scored 32 points in Utah State’s 90-75 win over the UNLV Rebels.

-The Cowboys have gone 10-0 at home.
-Wyoming ranks third in the MWC in rebounding averaging 33.0 rebounds.
-Graham Ike leads the Cowboys with 8.5 boards.
+The Cowboys are 10-0 on their home court.
+Wyoming averages 76.1 points while outscoring opponents by 10.5 points per game.

-The Aggies are 6-5 against MWC opponents.
-Utah State leads the MWC with 34.0 points per game in the paint led by Bean averaging 9.4.
+The Aggies have gone 6-5 against MWC opponents.
+Utah State ranks sixth in the MWC giving up 66.7 points while holding opponents to 41.8% shooting.

-The teams play for the 10th time in conference play this season.
+The teams play for the 10th time this season in MWC play.
 The Cowboys won the last meeting 71-69 on Jan.
-16. Ike scored 23 points points to help lead the Cowboys to the win.
+16. Graham Ike scored 23 points points to help lead the Cowboys to the win.

 TOP PERFORMERS: Ike is averaging 19.1 points and 8.5 rebounds for the Cowboys.
-Hunter Maldonado is averaging 14.1 points over the last 10 games for Wyoming.
+Hunter Maldonado is averaging 14.1 points and 4.8 assists over the last 10 games for Wyoming.

-Steven Ashworth averages 1.9 made 3-pointers per game for the Aggies, scoring 8.6 points while shooting 39.3% from beyond the arc.
-Bean is shooting 46.9% and averaging 11.0 points over the last 10 games for Utah State.
+Rylan Jones is averaging 6.9 points and 4.3 assists for the Aggies.
+Bean is averaging 11 points and 5.9 rebounds over the past 10 games for Utah State.

 LAST 10 GAMES: Cowboys: 9-1, averaging 74.4 points, 31.2 rebounds, 10.7 assists, 2.7 steals and 1.9 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 68.1 points per game.